learn-co-curriculum/phase-4-nested-resource-routing/README.md

 ### Dynamic Route Segments

-What we'd love to end up with here is something like `/dog_house/1/reviews` for all of an dog house's reviews and `/dog_house/1/reviews/5` to see an individual review for that dog house.
+What we'd love to end up with here is something like `/dog_house/1/reviews` for all of a dog house's reviews and `/dog_house/1/reviews/5` to see an individual review for that dog house.

 We know we can build out a route with dynamic segments, so our first instinct